jeremyseow/AWS/Learning Path/AWS/Database Fundamentals/Non-Relational DBs/AWS DynamoDB/Partition.md

 - Solutions
 	- Increase table’s provisioned capacity
-		- However, it can be very expensive, and you are increasing capacity for many partitions that do not need it
+		- However, it can be very expensive, and ==you are increasing capacity for many partitions that do not need it==
 	- Choose a partition key that will balance well
 		- You can auto generate an artificial partition key that will be unique for each record
 			- Every partition key would include exactly record, that way the data would never get out of balance